-In Central Oregon, Fort Rock Basin — better known as Hole in the Ground — is a mile-wide explosion crater that drops 150 meters below ground level.
+Stroll to the bottom of an “explosion crater”: Fort Rock Basin — better known as Hole in the Ground — is a mile-wide explosion crater that drops 150 meters below ground level.
 But don’t worry about falling in.
 A few different trails will let you stroll at your leisure to the bottom, where you can ponder the geologic events that caused the crater.
-The area is so desolate, it was used by astronauts in training in the 1960s to resemble the moon’s surface.
+The area is so desolate, it was used by astronauts in training in the 1960s, as it resembles the moon’s surface.

-Yet another must-see is the Oregon Vortex and House of Mystery, just a quick 10 minutes from the highway in Gold Hill.
+Visit a house that appears to defy the laws of physics: Yet another must-see is the Oregon Vortex and House of Mystery, just a quick 10 minutes from the highway in Gold Hill.
 Strange things happen here, like balls rolling uphill, brooms standing on end, and people’s heights changing based on where they stand.
 Legend has it that John Litster — a Scottish geologist, mining engineer and physicist — opened the area to the public in the 1930s and conducted thousands of experiments here until his death in 1959.
 Is it all a bunch of illusions, or a real magnetic vortex?
 That’s for you to ponder on the way home.

 Relive fairy tales in a DIY theme park: In the Willamette Valley, just south of Salem, it’s hard to miss the Enchanted Forest, a quirky and homemade theme park inspired by classic fairy tales.
 Since 1971, the Enchanted Forest has entertained families with its unique rides and stunning DIY craftsmanship.
 The park is filled with storybook characters like Humpty Dumpty, Alice in Wonderland and Pinocchio — each with an old-school made-in-Oregon flair.